zivid/zivid-cpp-samples/source/Applications/Advanced/MultiCamera/MultiCameraTutorial.md

 ## Conclusion

-This tutorial shows how to use the Zivid SDK to calibrate multiple cameras, and use the calibration to combine point clouds from multiple cameras into the same coordinate frame.
+This tutorial shows how to use the Zivid SDK to calibrate multiple cameras and use the calibration to combine point clouds from multiple cameras into the same coordinate frame.

 [//]: ### "Recommended further reading"